 This time we take the phenomenologically motivated value from the induced pseudoscalar form factor of the nucleon with $\Lambda=0.8\,$GeV for the regulator parameter \cite{Wang:2008vb,Young:2002cj,Leinweber:2004tc,Leinweber:2006ug,Wang:2008xpc}.
 Such a value defines a pion cloud contribution to masses \cite{Young:2002cj}, magnetic moments \cite{Leinweber:2004tc}, and charge radii \cite{Wang:2008vb} allowing for the correction of the sea-quark-loop contributions to the pion cloud which play a significant role, especially at small pion masses.
 At this regulator mass, the nucleon core contribution governed by the residual series coefficients is insensitive to sea-quark-loop contributions.

-With the values for $a_0^\Lambda$ and $a_2^\Lambda$ determined in the fit of Eq.~\ref{eqn:chiralextrapolation:valencevalenceextrapolation}, the electro-quenching correction is incorporated by simply replacing the \emph{valence-valence} coefficients by the full-QCD coefficients, {\it i.e.} by simply evaluating the full expression for the magnetic polarisability in Eq.~\ref{eqn:chiralextrapolation:fullexpression}.
-The resulting values for the octet-baryon magnetic polarisabilities at the physical pion mass $m^{\rm phys}_{\pi} = 140\,$MeV are given in \autoref{tab:chiralextrapolation:extrapolatedresults}.
+With the values for $a_0^\Lambda$ and $a_2^\Lambda$ determined in the fit of Eq.~\ref{eqn:chiralextrapolation:valencevalenceextrapolation}, the electroquenching correction is incorporated by simply replacing the valence-valence coefficients by the full-QCD coefficients, {\it i.e.} by simply evaluating the full expression for the magnetic polarizability in Eq.~\ref{eqn:chiralextrapolation:fullexpression}.
+The resulting values for the octet-baryon magnetic polarizabilities at the physical pion mass $m^{\rm phys}_{\pi} = 140\,$MeV are given in \autoref{tab:chiralextrapolation:extrapolatedresults}.

 Systematic uncertainties associated with the chiral extrapolation are estimated through variation of the regulator parameter.
-The parameter is varied over the broad range $0.6\,\text{GeV} \leq \Lambda \leq 1.0\,$GeV to allow the estimation of the uncertainty associated with the higher terms of the chiral expansion.
+The parameter is varied over the broad range $0.6 \leq \Lambda \leq 1.0\,$ GeV to allow the estimation of the uncertainty associated with the higher terms of the chiral expansion.
 This systematic uncertainty is also included in \autoref{tab:chiralextrapolation:extrapolatedresults}.

-It's interesting to note that one can also use Eq.~\ref{eqn:chiralextrapolation:volumecorrecteddata} to explore the chiral curvature to be seen in future lattice QCD calculations.
-This time, one subtracts the infinite-volume integral, and adds a finite volume sum appropriate to the future lattice simulation volume.
+It is interesting to note that one can also use Eq.~\ref{eqn:chiralextrapolation:volumecorrecteddata} to explore the chiral curvature to be seen in future lattice QCD calculations.
+This time, one subtracts the infinite-volume integral and adds a finite-volume sum appropriate to the future lattice simulation volume.
 This idea is explored as we present the chiral extrapolations.

-Extrapolations of the octet-baryon magnetic polarisabilities to the physical point are presented in \autoref{fig:chiralextrapolation:extrapolationplots}.
+Extrapolations of the octet-baryon magnetic polarizabilities to the physical point are presented in \autoref{fig:chiralextrapolation:extrapolationplots}.
 The $p$, $n$, and $\Sigma^+$ baryons have very similar profiles as predicted by the simple quark model of \autoref{sec:quarkmodel}.
 Recall the $\Xi^0$ baryon is unique due to its small octet-decuplet mass splitting and containing only one $u$ quark which contributes well to the transition term of the model while minimising the negative effect in the charge distribution term by only having one $u$ quark.
-Together, these properties generate a large magnetic polarisability for the $\Xi^0$ and this is seen in our lattice QCD results.
+Together, these properties generate a large magnetic polarizability for the $\Xi^0$ and this is seen in our lattice QCD results.